-Follow this procedure if you need to program your phone's phone number.
+Follow this procedure if you need to program your phone's phone number or system ID.

 Note: Programming is normally done by a trained technician at the site of purchase.
 Users should not make changes other than ones in the following procedure.